OliveKmitl/OliveKmitl/README.md

 ### Place 2

-Place one has the fun times of linking here, but I can also link back [here](#place-1).
+Place one has the fun times of linking here, but I can also link back [Place 1](#place-1).

 ### Place's 3: other example